proudlyserving/proudlyserving.github.io/_contributors/adam-moorman.md

 img: adam-moorman.jpeg
 img-feat: adam-moorman.jpeg
 img-alt: Photo of Adam Moorman
-email:
 website: http://admoordesign.com/
-bluesky:
-mastodon:
-twitter:
 linkedin:
-medium:
-github:
-maintainer: #yes
 contributor: yes
 ---

-Adam is a senior product designer with [Bloom Works](https://bloomworks.digital/), a civic tech company that helps agencies improve their digital services.
+Adam is a senior product designer with Bloom Works, a civic tech company that helps agencies improve their digital services.
 He has partnered with state, local, and federal agencies for over a decade to improve and expand their products and processes.